GW Invariants Relative Normal Crossings Divisors: Rescaling the target

 \subsection{Local model near the divisor}

-Rescaling $X$ by a factor of $\la\ne 0$ along a normal crossings divisor $V$ similarly gives rise to manifold we denote $X_\la$ and an identification \bear R_\la: X\ra X_\la \eear exactly as in (\ref{R.la}).
-Just as described in \S \ref{S.rev}, the manifold $X_\la$ has two regions, one is the complement of the $|\sqrt \la|$-tubular neighborhood $U_\la$ of $V$ in $X$, on which $R_\la$ is the identity, and the other one is identified with $O_\la$, the complement of the $|\sqrt \la|$-tubular neighborhood of the singular divisor $W_1$ in $\F_V$.
+Rescaling $X$ by a factor of $\la\ne 0$ along a normal crossing divisor $V$ similarly gives rise to manifold we denote $X_\la$ and an identification \bear R_\la: X\ra X_\la \eear extending (\ref{R.la}) and described in more details below.
+The manifold $X_\la$ again has two regions, one is the complement of the $|\sqrt \la|$-tubular neighborhood $U_{\la}$ of $V$ in $X$, on which $R_\la$ is the identity, and the other one is identified with $O_\la$, the complement of the $|\sqrt \la|$-tubular neighborhood of the singular divisor $W_1$ in $\F_V$.
 The only difference now is that we have several overlapping local models, coming from the stratification of $V$.